Riverside Stadium - Middlesbrough FC

 Year Opened: 1995

 Once inside, the stadium is well populated with food and drink kiosks offering the normal range of stadium food.
-Hot drinks £2.00, pies £2.70, Chips £2.00 and Hot Dogs £3.00 are a selection of what is on offer.
+Hot drinks £3, pies £2.70, chips £2, and hot dogs £3 are a selection of what is on offer.
 Meal deals are also available to purchase.

-The approach to the stadium is well populated with places to eat and drink.
-The retail park situated near to the stadium has McDonalds, KFC and Frankie & Bennies.
-Also near here is the Doctor Browns Public House which is a pre match drinking venue for many fans.
+The approach to the stadium is well-populated with places to eat and drink.
+The retail park situated near the stadium has McDonald's, KFC, and Frankie & Bennies.
+Also near here is the Doctor Browns Public House which is a pre-match drinking venue for many fans.

-Like most clubs, Boro have their hard core loyal supporters and it was these that got the club through in the late eighties when the club fell on hard times and even had the gates to Ayresome Park locked by the Administrator, meaning that the club had to play a few games at the ground of nearby Hartlepool United.
+Like most clubs, Boro has their hard-core loyal supporters and it was these that got the club through in the late eighties when the club fell on hard times and even had the gates to Ayresome Park locked by the Administrator, meaning that the club had to play a few games at the ground of nearby Hartlepool United.
 Local rivals are Sunderland and Newcastle United and games against these clubs are often heated affairs both on and off the pitch.

-If travelling by car, take the A66 from the A1 or A19 major trunk roads towards the Town Centre.
-The stadium is well signposted.
-Although there are no public car parks at the stadium there is a free park just the other side of the railway line by the Retail Park.
-There are also plenty of other Town Centre car parks within a ten minute walk.
+If traveling by car, take the A66 from the A1 or A19 major trunk roads towards the Town Centre.
+The stadium is well-signposted.
+Although there are no public car parks at the stadium there is free park just on the other side of the railway line by the Retail Park.
+There are also plenty of other Town Centre car parks within a ten-minute walk.
 If arriving by rail then the station is situated in the Town Centre on Albert Road.

-Boro's prices are the norm for Championship football in England and the club do their best to keep prices down, being mindful of the high unemployment rate in the area following the closure of the Steel Works.
-Prices start at £25, but be aware the club do operate a match grading system where prices are higher for some games.
+Boro's prices are the norm for Championship football in England and the club does its best to keep prices down, being mindful of the high unemployment rate in the area following the closure of the Steel Works.
+Prices start at £25 but are aware the club does operate a match grading system where prices are higher for some games.

-Stadium tours are available on Monday, Tuesday, Thursday and Sunday and are good value at £6.
-Betting facilities are available inside the stadium and a match day programme is produced for each game priced £3.00.
+Stadium tours are available on Monday, Tuesday, Thursday, and Sunday and are good value at £6.
+Betting facilities are available inside the stadium and a match day programme is produced for each game priced at £3.
 There are also various Fanzines for sale on the approach to the stadium.
 The club's large megastore at the stadium also sells a wide range of merchandise.